MooersLab/voice-typing-quiz/README.md

 Enter control-D to interupt the quiz.

 ### Run in Jupyter
+Use in Jupyter Notebook, JupyterLab, the JupyterLab.app, or nteract.app.
+Probably works in Colab too.

 The advantage of this approach is that results can be stored in the Notebook.